What is a credit union?

 Are you eligible for membership?

-If you meet one of the following categories, you are eligible to become a member of Opportunities Credit Union.
+If you meet one of the following categories and reside in the state of Vermont you are eligible to become a member of Opportunities Credit Union.

 - Non-Profit or Religious organizations and employees, volunteers, members, or clients of these groups